> Steeleye Span > Songs > The Lark in the Morning

 SB-G Manuscript Ref.
 P2, 258 (255).
 The words of this version of Lark in the Morn were collected from Sam Gilbert, the 81 year old landlord of the Falcon Inn at Mawgan in Pydar, Cornwall [VWML SBG/1/2/539] .
 We have coupled Gilbert’s text with the wonderful tune that Baring-Gould heard from Robert Hard of South Brent, one of the first men that Baring-Gould collected songs from.

 Jackie Oates recorded Lark in the Morning in 2008 for her second album, The Violet Hour.
-She also sang it in 2010 on The Imagined Village’s CD Empire and Love.
-This video shows her in a Songs From the Shed April Fools session in 2010, with Jim Causley and The Scottish Falsetto Puppet Theatre:
+This track was also included on the BBC Radio 2 Folk Awards 2009 compilation.
+And she sang this song in 2010 on The Imagined Village’s CD Empire and Love.
+This video shows Jackie Oates in a Songs From the Shed April Fools session in 2010, with Jim Causley and The Scottish Falsetto Puppet Theatre:

 Craig Morgan Robson sang The Lark in the Morning on their 2009 CD Hummingbird’s Feather.
 They noted: